akerge/php-lab-one/php-mysql-lab-06-04-2018.md

 Now, let's head to our PHP app.

-#### 5. Create a connection class

 Going forward, we need to have a better code organization to avoid having scattered code all around.

-i.
 Inside your project folder, create this folder structure `application/database`

+#### 5. Create a connection class

-ii.
-Create the connection class file `DatabaseConnection.php` in the folder `application/database`
+Create the connection class file `DatabaseConnection.php` in the folder `application/database`.

 ```php
   <?php